stefanofa/awesome/TOPICS.md

 *   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

-*   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Open-Source Memory Engine for LLMs, AI Agents & Multi-Agent Systems
+*   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - SQL Native Memory Layer for LLMs, AI Agents & Multi-Agent Systems

 *   [aidenybai/react-grab](https://github.com/aidenybai/react-grab) - Grab any element on in your app and give it to Cursor, Claude Code, etc